 - Give the meat time to rest after smoking to soak up all the goodness to increase flavor; this is true for all meats.

-- Have fun while smoking meat and practice your skills as it is not a chore but an art form.
+- Enjoy smoking meat and practice your skills as it is not a chore but an art form.

 What Makes a Good Smoking Meat?

-Meats that are fatty, tough, and have lots of collagen are ideal for smoking.
+The fatty, tough, and meats that have lots of collagen are ideal for smoking.

 Intramuscular fat is better than a large fat cap as it needs to melt and tenderize the meat from the inside.

-The low heat and long smoking time (low and slow) aids in the breakdown of tissue and softens the meat while locking in the flavor.
+The low heat and long smoking time (low and slow) aids in the breakdown of tissue and soften the meat while locking in the flavor.

-Good cuts of meat for beginners such as pork spare ribs and boston butt (pork shoulder) are smoked for a long time to achieve the required tenderness.
+Beginner-friendly meats to smoke, such as pork spare ribs, pork butt, pork belly, and Boston butt (pork shoulder), are smoked for a long time to achieve tender meat.

 The saying low and slow is a critical fundamental lesson to learn from the beginning, do not rush !